Reppie Authoring Guide

 4. Hit the target time.
 Compute total time per §3 / §10.8 and iterate until you are within ±5 % of the user's target.
 Don't under-deliver: a 60-min request answered with a 39-min plan is a failure.

 5. Format your reply.
-Exactly as §10.1 describes: one ```json code block, then a ⏱ Total: … audit line, then a 👉 reminder line in the user's language.
+Exactly as §10.1 describes: one ```markdown fenced code block containing the entire workout (so the user's AI client shows a 📋 copy button on it), then a ⏱ Total: … audit line, then a 📋 reminder line in the user's language telling them to copy the block above and return to Reppie.
 No preamble, no commentary outside the code block.

 Three rules that catch out almost everyone: